Announcing the Secretary of Transportation’s “Recognizing Aviation and Aerospace Innovation

 Being selected as a DOE Scholar offers the following benefits:

-.
-Stipends of up to $650 per week (depending on academic status)
+Stipends are a minimum of $600 per week (depending on academic status)

 Applicants must be US Citizens and undergraduates, graduates or post-graduates of

 an accredited college or university.
 The program is open to majors in: Engineering;